-4.7 The amount of contact between the officers considering the issues and the whistleblower will depend on the nature of the concern, any legal constraints, and the clarity of the information provided.
-Further information may be sought from the whistleblower where necessary to assist the investigation.
+4.6 The amount of contact between the officers considering the issues and the whistleblower will depend on the nature of the concern, any legal constraints, and the clarity of the information provided.
+The whistleblower will be informed when an investigation has concluded and where possible will be provided with some feedback on the outcome; however it should be noted that this may not always be possible (for example where disclosing the outcome of an investigation would involve sharing an individual's confidential employment information).